Management Response

 Training of GBV committee members to formulate strategies that respond to GBV.
 UNW SL CO 2012/12 Completed SL AWP 2012 DRF 3.1.3

 Hold consultative meeting for revision of Gender Acts SROP for the NaC-GBV member organizations, the SLP Executive Management Board, and MOJ.
-UNW SL CO 2013/12 Ongoing SL AWP 2013 DRF 3.1
+UNW SL CO 2013/12 Completed SL AWP 2013 DRF 3.1

 Recommendation: UNW should undertake more substantive monitoring and follow up of field implementation.
 This can be done through a structured approach to regular monitoring agreed upon within the office and shared with the implementing partners.